documentation-as-code/ci-cd-for-documentation/slides/README.md

 ---
 # 🤯

-## Microsoft, GitHub, GitLab, AWS all use "Documentation as code"
+## DXC, Microsoft, GitHub, GitLab, AWS all use "Documentation as code"

 Because:

-- Documentation next to the code
-- Lightning fast to browse (static sites)
+- It is fast, secure and cheap (static sites)
-- Easier to contribute to / keep up-to-date
+- It is easier to contribute to / keep up-to-date
-- Engineer documentation
-- Battle test documentation
-- Who reads what (analytics)
+- It is battle tested
+- It is engineered
+- It can be monitored (think analytics)

 <!--
-Documentation next to the code:
-  - Versions can be aligned with code versions
-  - Developers use a workflow that they know
-  - Tech writers / Product owners learn the developer workflow Lightning fast to browse (static sites)
+Fast, secure and cheap (static sites)
   - Comparing to WordPress/Drupal/Confluence type solutions
   - More secure (no DB to hack)
   - Portable (even offline)
 Easier to contribute to / keep up-to-date
-  - The pull request / merge request workflow fully applies Engineer documentation
+  - The pull request / merge request workflow fully applies Battle test documentation
-Battle test documentation
-Who reads what (analytics)
+Monitoring:
   - "Is this page useful?"
   - Analytics: like Google Analytics or Open Source alternative: Matomo
   - Reader journey, what is useful